If you’re consistently failing to focus on marketing your photography products and services, it might be time to outsource.

 A reluctance to let go and a desire for perfectionism could be holding you back and stopping you from outsourcing those marketing tasks you don’t enjoy or want to do.
 But, if you can, resist it!

-While outsourcing will obviously cost you money, you could actually end up making far more than you spend on marketing help because you’ve upped your marketing game and are getting more visible!
+While outsourcing your photography marketing will obviously cost you money, you could actually end up making far more than you spend on marketing help because you’ve upped your marketing game and are getting more visible!

-Are you ready to outsource your PR and marketing?
+Are you ready to outsource your photography marketing?

 While it’s vital that you proactively market your photography business, it isn’t the case that you need to do it all yourself.